Acid Reflux Or Heartburn? These Natural Remedies Might Just Do The Trick

 On top of these basic do's and don'ts, here are seven other suggestions for managing acid reflux naturally before you think about turning to PPIs and H2 blockers.
 They're a great place to start, and all have some research to support their efficacy:

 Aloe vera is typically thought of for after-sun relief, but it can also help relieve heartburn.
 The same anti-inflammatory properties that soothe a sunburn can soothe an irritated esophagus and alleviate the symptoms of acid reflux.
-One study found that daily supplementation with aloe syrup reduced the frequency of heartburn in those diagnosed with gastroesophageal reflux disease.
+One study3 found that daily supplementation with aloe syrup reduced the frequency of heartburn in those diagnosed with gastroesophageal reflux disease.
+Beware that aloe can also be used as a laxative.

 One common tactic for immediate relief from the pain of heartburn is to chew gum.
 Chewing gum stimulates the production of saliva and increases swallowing.
 Researchers believe that saliva plays an important role in flushing regurgitated stomach acid from the esophagus back into the stomach, providing quick relief.
 Try chewing gum for half an hour after a meal to keep the esophagus clear of acid.

 Melatonin, the "sleep hormone," is naturally present in the digestive tract and may offer some protection against acid reflux.
-One study found that supplementation with melatonin decreased the occurrence of heartburn, especially when paired with an over-the-counter acid reflux medication.
-It is not completely understood how melatonin affects acid reflux, but one explanation could be that the antioxidant properties of melatonin fight inflammation in the esophagus.
+One study found that supplementation with melatonin4 decreased the occurrence of heartburn, especially when paired with an over-the-counter acid reflux medication.
+It is not completely understood how melatonin affects acid reflux, but one explanation could be that melatonin helps to reduce the transient lower esophageal sphincter relaxations that could contribute to increased reflux events.

 Heartburn is the result of the opening between the esophagus and the stomach relaxing and opening to allow the backward flow of contents.
-Some believe acupuncture may discourage the relaxation of this sphincter, holding the stomach closed and blocking the expulsion of acid up the esophagus.
+Some believe acupuncture5 may discourage the relaxation of this sphincter, holding the stomach closed and blocking the expulsion of acid up the esophagus.
 Research is limited but promising for this natural healing therapy.
+Make sure you seek the advice of a licensed and reliable acupuncturist if you go down this route.

 The amount of time it takes the stomach to digest a meal and empty can play a role in acid reflux as well.
 Essentially, the slower the stomach empties, the longer the acid levels remain elevated and the stomach holds contents that might be expelled back up the esophagus.
 Supplementing with digestive enzymes can support the digestion process and promote proper gastric emptying.

 Licorice root may be able to alleviate the painful symptoms of acid reflux.
 Heartburn is the result of regurgitated stomach acid irritating the lining of the esophagus.
-The strong anti-inflammatory properties of licorice root may help soothe an irritated esophagus.
+The strong anti-inflammatory properties6 of licorice root may help soothe an irritated esophagus.
+But be careful to check with your doctor before you take licorice root and be sure not to take it for prolonged periods of time as it can cause pseudoaldosteronism and contribute to elevated blood pressure and electrolyte imbalance.
+Many find that the deglycyrrhizinated licorice (DGL) is a better and safer choice that does not offer these potential side effects.

 Got a jar of pickles in the fridge?
 The juice in the jar might just be the answer to your heartburn.
 For the same reason that some scientists believe acidic food may actually help with acid reflux symptoms, drinking pickle juice may signal the body to stop producing stomach acid, thereby reducing symptoms.
 Although the science isn't quite there on this remedy, many people swear by it.